Quantitative Finance Training Courses

 Training Program

-I. Introduction and Fundamentals
+I. Introduction and Foundations

 - Definition of Quantitative Finance: Understanding its objectives and applications in financial markets.

-- The Different Profiles of “Quants”: Trading, risk management, quantitative research, and algorithm development.
+- Different "Quant" Profiles: Trading, risk management, quantitative research, and algorithm development.

 -